migalmoreno/nx-router/README.md

 # nx-router

-`nx-router` is a URL routing extension for [Nyxt](https://nyxt.atlas.engineer/).
-In short, it's an abstraction around Nyxt resource handlers that uses `router` objects to make it more convenient to handle routes.
-See [Examples](#org729b2ad) for a walk-through on how to set up routers.
+`nx-router` is a declarative URL routing extension for [Nyxt](https://nyxt.atlas.engineer/).
+In short, it's an abstraction around Nyxt request resource handlers that uses `router` objects to make it more convenient to handle routes.
+See [Examples](#org967ab09) for a walk-through on how to set up routers.

-The main drive behind `nx-router` was I initially found built-in handlers difficult to reason and I soon became frustrated with the amount of duplicate logic I had to maintain. `nx-router` tries to tackle common needs in resource handling with a redirector, a site blocker, and a resource opener.
-You can think of it as a more batteries-included `url-dispatching-handler`.
+The main drive behind `nx-router` was I initially found built-in handlers difficult to reason and I soon became frustrated how much imperative logic I had to maintain. `nx-router` aims to simplify resource handling in Nyxt with declarative redirects, blockers, and resource handlers.
+You may think of it as a more batteries-included `url-dispatching-handler`.

-[nx-freestance-handler](https://github.com/kssytsrk/nx-freestance-handler) is a similar extension that redirects popular sites to privacy-friendly front-ends.
+[nx-freestance-handler](https://github.com/kssytsrk/nx-freestance-handler) is a similar extension that provides handlers for popular privacy-friendly front-ends.
 However, this has the limitation that it only works with a few sites and makes you  reliant on its maintainer updating the extension to add new handlers or modify existing ones.

 ## Installation